Nelson Fibre Optic Utility

 Phase 1 - Network Costs Savings

 Between 1998 and 2005 the city had the insight to connect Nelson Fire Rescue, Nelson Police, Touchstones museum, public works, Nelson Hydro, Nelson Public Library, and city hall, with fibre optics.
-This enabled the centralization of the phone systems, servers, and internet access, resulting in a savings of over $100,000 per year.
+This enabled the centralization of the phone systems, servers, and internet access, resulting in cost savings for connecting our city departments.

 Phase 2 - Secure Anchor Tenants